 Future domain names will be local and international

-April 26, 2009 at 11:04 pm | In tech | Leave a CommentTags: web design
+April 26, 2009 at 11:04 pm | Posted in tech | Leave a commentTags: web design

 ICANN, the international body that governs top-level domain names, will increase new domain name endings by 20%.
 While the .com ending and U.S. based websites have dominated the Internet since the mid-90’s, the new domain name endings will be written in languages not based on the Roman alphabet.